 Instructions

 Use a knife to chop up the fresh leaves into small pieces.
-You could also use a mortar and pestle or muddler to break down the leaves.
+You could also use a mortar and pestle or even a wooden spoon in a bowl to break down the leaves.
+We do this to expose more of the plant to the alcohol when it is steeping.

 Cover the leaves with alcohol until they are completely submerged.
-You can swap the alcohol out for vinegar if you prefer to avoid using alcohol.
+You can swap the alcohol out for vinegar or food-grade glycerin if you want.

 Set the jar in a cool, dark place for 6-8 weeks.
-Shake the jar a few times a week to ensure that the leaves remain completely covered in alcohol.
+Shake the jar a few times a week to make sure that the leaves remain covered in alcohol.

-After at least 6 weeks, strain off the liquid into the small tincture bottle using a fine mesh strainer or cheesecloth.
-Make sure to strain off all of the plant material.
-If you don’t it will cause the tincture to go bad more quickly.
+After 8 weeks, strain off the liquid into the amber glass bottles using a fine mesh strainer or cheesecloth.
+Make sure to strain off all of the plant material to help your tincture last longer.

-Label and date the tincture so you know when you made it and what it is.
-Store it in a cool dark place, like a pantry.
+Label and date the tincture so you know what it is and store it in a cool dark place, like a pantry.

 How much nettle tincture should I take?